richardschoen/howtostuff/installgitbucketonibmi.md

 https://github.com/gitbucket/gitbucket/releases

-## Create a /gitbucket directory and upload the gitbucket.war file to your IFS using your favorite binary file transfer method

-## Log in to IFS and from an SSH bash shell, QSH or QP2TERM, run the following commands
+## Log in to IFS and from an SSH bash shell, QSH or QP2TERM, run the following commands to create Gitbucket IFS dir
 ```
 cd /

 mkdir gitbucket
 ```

+## Upload the gitbucket.war file to the /gitbucketr IFS directory using your favorite binary file transfer method

-## From a shell attempt to start Gitbucket with following commands
+## From a shell attempt to start the Gitbucket server with following commands
 ```
 cd /gitbucket